Birthplace of free speech movement braces for possible fight | New Country 923

-SAN FRANCISCO (AP) — The California city that birthed the American free speech movement is preparing for potential clashes even though the person behind a right-wing rally scheduled for Sunday has pleaded with supporters to stay away, saying that she fears violence.
+SAN FRANCISCO (AP) — Police in Berkeley set up barricades around a city park Sunday preparing for possible demonstrations even though the organizer of a right-wing rally scheduled to be held there called off the event, citing fears of violence.

+Police led bomb-sniffing dogs on early morning walks through Berkeley’s Civic Center Park, where the rally billed “No to Marxism in America” and a counter protest, had been scheduled.
+The park has been a site of political clashes and violence over the past year.

+Another counter protest called the “Bay Area Rally Against Hate” was scheduled to take place Sunday on the campus of the University of California, Berkeley, despite calls by university police for demonstrators to stay away.

-Both Amber Cummings and Patriot Prayer leader Joey Gibson have repeatedly denounced racism.
-Cummings canceled her Sunday event and Gibson called off his Saturday rally late Friday, saying that demonization by mayors in both cities and left-wing extremists made it impossible to speak out.
+Sunday’s organizer Amber Cummings, a transgender woman who is a supporter of President Donald Trump, has repeatedly denounced racism.
+Cummings canceled her event — saying that demonization by mayors in both cities and left-wing extremists made it impossible to speak out.

 Cummings said she would be the sole attendee.
 In a message to the media Saturday she said she might be forced to cancel if she is not provided police protection.